Cyber-Duck/Silverstripe-Block-Page/README.md

-# Silverstripe Block Page
+# SilverStripe Block Page

-A modular approach to building pages in SilverStripe
+A modular approach to building pages in SilverStripe.
+Allows creation of pages in blocks allowing maximum flexibility for developers and CMS admins.
+  - Customize block fields easily like you would any other DataObject
+  - Use repeating block components and unlimited block variations to create infinite layout variations
+  - Use drag and drop GridField functionality to change and re-order blocks easily
+  - Tie in things like forms to blocks

 Author: [Andrew Mc Cormack](https://github.com/Andrew-Mc-Cormack)